“Water is the driving force of all nature.”

 The required amount of water intake daily varies on the person based on his body weight and water depletion (mostly through sweating).

-A general rule of thumb to use is for every one hour of exercise, drink one liter of extra water.
+A good general rule of thumb is to drink one liter of water for every one hour of exercise.

 It’s important to note that food, predominantly vegetables and fruits also has water.